Tangled

 Rapunzel transcends all of this.
 On the spectrum between pining prince-craver and emasculating bitch she really doesn’t show up anywhere.
 She’s a pretty simple character; all she wants is to get out of her tower for a day.
 She’s humble, yet full of life.
 Adventurous, yet real and relatable.
 She’s warm, human and caring.
 Far less sexualized than Esmerelda, Jasmine, or even Ariel, she’s still thoroughly female.
 She’s spontaneous, pretty and, yes, blond.

 Not only that, but Rapunzel actually has a legitimate grievance in her life.
-Just when I thought I’d go insane if I had to listen to one more spoiled brat sing about her desire for “adventure in the great wide somewhere,” a guy who can’t even breath the same fluid as her, or escape from her pampered, comfortable life of royalty, it was easy to sympathize with the plight of a girl who just wanted to see what was outside her bedroom.
+Just when I thought I’d go insane if I had to listen to one more spoiled brat sing about her desire for “adventure in the great wide somewhere,” it was easy to sympathize with the plight of a girl who just wanted to see what was outside her bedroom.

 Our male lead (Zachary Levi) is a bit more of a stock character; not too different from Aladdin or Phoebes, but he’s still a lot of fun to watch.